eruckemmanuel/automated-web-testing-with-selenium/README.md

 # Hotjar Simple Website Test
-This is a simple simulation to test the Signup and Login process on [Hotjar](https://hotjar.com) website, using python selenium and pytest frameworks.
+This is a simple simulation to test the Signup and Login processes on [Hotjar](https://hotjar.com) website, using python selenium and pytest frameworks.